Marak/ayyo-wars/ReadMe.md

 Each `Thing` will have a property called `G`, this is short for [Geoffrey](https://github.com/Marak/alien-warz/tree/master/lib/Geoffrey).
 Anything related to our game logic ( and not directly to Phaser.js ) will be stored in the `G` scope.
 This is *super* useful when creating or modifying game content.
 You can also modify `G` values live while the game is playing directly through the console.

 Try: `console.log(Things['PLAYER_1'].G)`

-### Creating a new Level

-1. Find a level in `./lib/behaviors/levels/` and copy the code
-2. Take that code and create new Behavior at `./lib/behaviors/levels/isMyLevel.js`
-3. Add a new entry in `./lib/index.js` which requires the new level
-4. Make sure the project rebuilds
-5. Try modifying `./public/skirmish.html` to use your new level, it should be easy!

-### Creating a new Ship

-1. Find a ship in `./lib/behaviors/ships/` and copy the code
-2. Take that code and create new Behavior at `./lib/behaviors/ships/isMyShip.js`
-3. Add a new entry in `./lib/index.js` which requires the new Ship
-4. Make sure the project rebuilds
-5. The ship should now be available in the Game Editor mode, Behaviors drop down
-6. The new ship can also be added to a Faction in `./lib/index.js`

-### Creating a new Weapon

-1. Find a weapon in `./lib/behaviors/weapons/` and copy the code
-2. Take that code and create new Behavior at `./lib/behaviors/weapons/hasMyWeapon.js`
-3. Add a new entry in `./lib/index.js` which requires the new Weapon
-4. Make sure the project rebuilds
-5. The weapon should now be available in the Game Editor mode, Behaviors drop down
-6. The weapon can also be attached inside of a Ship's code using `attach('hasMyWeapon', sprite);`

 ## License